History of Randy Arozarena in Timeline

 Randy Arozarena

 Randy Arozarena is a Cuban-born Mexican professional baseball left fielder currently playing for the Tampa Bay Rays in MLB.
-Previously, he played for the St. Louis Cardinals.
-Arozarena has represented Mexico in international baseball, showcasing his talent on a global stage.
-Known for his clutch performances and dynamic play, Arozarena has become a prominent figure in baseball.
+He previously played for the St. Louis Cardinals and will be playing for the Seattle Mariners in 2025.
+Arozarena has represented Mexico in international baseball competitions, showcasing his talent on a global stage.
+Known for his dynamic play and postseason heroics, Arozarena has become a prominent figure in baseball.

 On February 28, 1995, Randy Lia Arozarena González was born.
 He is a Cuban-born Mexican professional baseball left fielder.